honeytrap/honeytrap/README.md

 }
 ```

-The API supports the following requests types with specific int values:
+The API supports the following request types with specific integer values:

 ```
 FETCH_SESSIONS = 1
 FETCH_EVENTS = 3
 ```

-    - `FETCH_SESSIONS` returns all session related events which occur within the system.
+- `FETCH_SESSIONS` returns all session related events that occur within the system.
-    - `FETCH_EVENTS` returns all non-session related events which occur within the system.
+- `FETCH_EVENTS` returns all non-session related events that occur within the system.

-- Responses
+#### Responses
-Resposne from the API via the websocket use the JSON format and follow the layout order:
+Responses from the API via the WebSocket are in the JSON format and use the following order:

 ```json
 {